HTTP-RPC/Kilo/README.md

 TODO Example

 The `CSVDecoder` class deserializes a CSV document as an iterable sequence of maps.
 Rather than reading the entire payload into memory and returning the data as a list, `CSVDecoder` returns a cursor over the records in the document.
-This allows a consumer to read records effectively as they are being produced, significantly improving throughput:
+This allows a consumer to read records essentially as they are being produced, significantly improving throughput:

 TODO